second-state/lity/docs/rule-engine-guide.rst

 Sometimes constraints of a rule is based on constraints of another rule.
 In this case, this rule can ``extends`` another rule.

-For example, a department store wants to give elder customers 10 percent discount and their cars free parking.
+For example, a department store wants to give elder customers 10 percent discount and their car's free parking.
 The discount rule is described as below.

 .. code-block:: Lity